Jason Flemyng: Career

 In parallel with his film career, Flemyng has continued to take various television roles.
 He told BBC News Online in 2004 that: "Of the 40 feature films I've made, 15 of them failed to make it onto the screen and have only ever been seen by cast and crew.
 It is very frustrating when a film you really believe in remains unseen.
 That's not a problem with television.
 If you're a painter you don't paint a picture and then stick it under the bed – you want people to see it."
 In 2005 he played the famous science-fiction role of Professor Bernard Quatermass when digital television channel BBC Four produced a live remake of the 1953 serial The Quatermass Experiment.
 In 2005 he also played the part of Dimitry, a Russian ex-biological weapons specialist, in Transporter 2, where he was briefly reunited with Jason Statham.

 In 2009, Flemyng joined the cast of the ITV science fiction cult drama series Primeval during its third series, as maverick ex-policeman Danny Quinn.
 He received top billing as the series' new star, taking over from Douglas Henshall.
 In March 2010 Flemyng earned a lead role as Cpl.
 Callow in the war/horror film The 4th Reich.

 On 15 August 2010, it became public that he had been cast in the role of Azazel in the X-Men prequel, X-Men: First Class, directed by Matthew Vaughn.

 In 2011, Flemyng reprised his character of Danny Quinn in the last episode of Primevals fourth series, it is said that he would return as Danny Quinn one last time before the finale of the shows fifth series.

 In 2012, he starred in I Give It a Year (released in Feb 2013), as the bride's brother-in-law in a British romcom by Working Title.
+In 2014, he had the leading role of 18th century cartographer, Jonathan Green in the fantasy film Forbidden Empire.

-After two years Jason just completed work on the feature film 'The Journey' on which he also serves as Producer, in which he plays Ozzy.
+After two years, he completed work on the feature film The Journey on which he also serves as producer, in which he plays Ozzy.
 The film was written especially for him and took two years to complete, it was filmed in Greece and London and is directed by Lance Nielsen In January 2015, Flemyng signed with UK-based Evolution Pictures to direct the vampire film Eat Locals.